 Inappropriate Nutrition Practices for Women Examples of Inappropriate Nutrition Practices (including but not limited to) 427a Consuming dietary supplements with potentially harmful consequences.
-Examples of dietary supplements which when ingested in excess of recommended dosages, may be toxic or have harmful consequences: Single or multiple vitamins; Mineral supplements; and Herbal or botanical supplements/remedies/teas.
+Examples of dietary supplements which when ingested in excess of recommended dosages, may be toxic or have harmful consequences: • Single or multiple vitamins; • Mineral supplements; and • Herbal or botanical supplements/remedies/teas.
 427b Consuming a diet very low in calories and/or essential nutrients; or impaired caloric intake or absorption of essential Strict vegan diet; Low-carbohydrate, high-protein diet; Macrobiotic diet; and Any other diet restricting calories and/or essential nutrients.

-opriate Nutrition ces for Women Examples of Inappropriate Nutrition Practices (including but not limited to) nutrients following pariatric surgery. i Compulsively ingesting non-food items (pica).
+Inappropriate Nutrition Practices for Women Examples of Inappropriate Nutrition Practices (including but not limited to) nutrients following bariatric surgery.
+427c Compulsively ingesting non-food ite (pica).
 Non-food items: Ashes; Baking soda; Burnt matches; Carpet fibers; Chalk; Cigarettes; Clay; Dust; Large quantities of ice and/or freezer frost; Paint chips; Soil; and Starch (laundry and cornstarch).
-Inadequate vitamin/mineral supplementation recognized as essential by national public health policy.
-Consumption of less than 27 mg of iron as a supplement daily by pregnant woman.
+427d Inadequate vitamin/mineral supplementation recognized as essent by national public head Consumption of less than 27 mg of iron as a supplement daily by pregnant woman.
 Consumption of less than 150 mcg of supplemental iodine per day by pregnant and breastfeeding women.
-Consumption of less than 400 mcg of folic acid from fortified foods and/or supplements daily by non-pregnant woman.
-Pregnant woman ingesting foods that could be contaminated with pathogenic microorganisms.
-Potentially harmful foods: Raw fish or shellfish, including oysters, clams, mussels, and scallops; Refrigerated smoked seafood, unless it is an ingredient in a cooked dish, such as a casserole; Raw or undercooked meat or poultry; Hot dogs, luncheon meats (cold cuts), fermented and dry sausage and other deli-style meat or poultry products unless reheated until steaming hot; Refrigerated pâté or meat spreads; Unpasteurized milk or foods containing unpasteurized milk; Soft cheeses such as feta, Brie, Camembert, blue-veined cheeses and Mexican style cheese such as queso blanco, queso fresco, or Panela unless labeled as made with pasteurized milk; Raw or undercooked eggs or foods containing raw or
+427e Pregnant woman Potentially harmful foods: ingesting foods that could be contaminated with pathogenic microorganisms.
+Raw fish or shellfish, including oysters, clams, mussels, and scallops; Refrigerated smoked seafood, unless it is an ingredient in a cooked dish, such as a casserole; Raw or undercooked meat or poultry; Hot dogs, luncheon meats (cold cuts), fermented and dry sausage and other deli-style meat or poultry products unless reheated until steaming hot; Refrigerated pâté or meat spreads; Unpasteurized milk or foods containing unpasteurized milk; Soft cheeses such as feta, Brie, Camembert, blue-veined cheeses and Mexican style cheese such as queso blanco, queso fresco, or Panela unless labeled as made with pasteurized milk; Raw or undercooked eggs or foods containing raw or